alozano-77/AWS-SAA-C02-Course/README.md

 - This requires either *application support* or *off-host* sessions.
   - If you use off-host sessions, then your session data is stored in another place, an external database.
   - This means that the servers are what's called **stateless**, they are just dump instances of your application.
-  - The application does care which instance you are connected to because your session is externally hosted somewhere else.
+  - The application doesn't care which instance you are connected to because your session is externally hosted somewhere else.

-#### 1.6.13.3.
+#### 1.6.14.3.
 Benefits of Horizontal Scaling

 - No disruption while scaling up or down.
 - No real limits to scaling.
-- Uses smaller instances is less expensive.
+- Using smaller instances is less expensive.
 - Allows for better granularity.

 ### 1.6.14.
 Instance Metadata